Matt Harvey impressive again, Orioles beat Nationals 5-3

 TRAINER’S ROOM

-Nationals: Manager Dave Martinez said Scherzer is expected to make his next start. … Washington put INF Jordy Mercer on the 10-day injured list, retroactive to Wednesday, with a left calf strain.
+Nationals: Martinez said Scherzer is expected to make his next start. … Washington put INF Jordy Mercer on the 10-day injured list, retroactive to Wednesday, with a left calf strain.
 The Nationals recalled INF Carter Kieboom from Triple-A Rochester.
 He struck out to end the game.

 UP NEXT